mem48/geocompr/main.md

 world[, c("name_long", "lifeExp")] # subset columns by name
 ```

-The `[` subsetting operator also accepts `logical` vectors corresponding to some criteria which returns `TRUE` or `FALSE`.
+The `[` subsetting operator also accepts `logical` vectors consisting of `TRUE` and `FALSE` elements.
-The following code chunk, for example, creates a new object, `small_countries`, which only contains nations whose surface area is below 100,000 km^2^:
+The following code chunk, for example, creates a new object, `small_countries`, which only contains nations whose surface area is smaller than 100,000 km^2^:

 ```r